roloje777/mg-bits-and-bytes-blog/_posts/2023-12-23-over-eating.markdown

 > 🤔...approaching christmas, one recalls the times when one overeats.\
 > One can hear people says, 'I ate like a horse' or your Portuguese pal say 'Eu comi como um abade'.\
 > Now only if we had a built in safety system, that would warn us of overeating.\
-> ... this would save us of those terrible hours of bloateness not to mention an extra session of cardio to > > work off the extra calories.
+> ... this would save us of those terrible hours of bloatedness not to mention an extra session of cardio to > > work off the extra calories.
 >
 > Recall your mom telling you to chew you food and eat slowly?
 > Well... there is a term for this, namely: ''mindful eating'.